Pull subscriptions to Creodias EODATA catalogue

 • the subscription.

-Full content of a notification is kept on users’s queue for three days.
+Full content of a notification is kept on user’s queue for three days.
 After that time, keys value and ProductName are removed.
+So if you need full product metadata, fetch and store it within 3 days (or immediately query the Products endpoint using ProductId).

 Example 1